ranbureand/multilingual-experiment/readme.markdown

 ### Pages

-You can organize the pages into as many subfolders as the languages that you plan to support.
-Name the subfolders using [ISO language codes](https://www.w3schools.com/tags/ref_language_codes.asp "HTML Language Code Reference in W3Schools").
+We organize the pages into as many subfolders as the languages that we plan to support.
+We name the subfolders using [ISO language codes](https://www.w3schools.com/tags/ref_language_codes.asp "HTML Language Code Reference in W3Schools").

-In this example project, I created two subfolders, one named `en` for grouping the English pages, and one named `it` for grouping the Italian pages.
+This example project has two subfolders, one named `en` for grouping the English pages, and one named `it` for grouping the Italian pages.

 ```
 ├── …